 Oswaldo Rosales is a 1st generation college student and son of Mexican immigrant parents.
 Rosales was a high-school dropout but decided to return to school in his early 30s to earn his GED.
 He went on to attend San Diego City College for an AA in anthropology, then transferred to UC Berkeley where he earned a BA in psychology.
 He is currently attending Stanford University for a PhD in education policy and psychology with research interests in academic/psychological resilience and academic achievement in Latinx students.

-Perla was born in Sinaloa, Mexico and came to the USA when she was twelve years old.
-She graduated from CSUSM as a Sociology major and an emphasis in children, youth and family.
+Perla Perez Beltran was born in Sinaloa, Mexico and came to the USA when she was twelve years old.
+She graduated from CSUSM as a Sociology major and an emphasis in children, youth, and family.
 Perla has been an activist since she started college; she has been advocating for people who may not feel as comfortable speaking for themselves, yet.
-Currently, she is a preschool teacher and hopes to pursue a graduate degree in the future.
+She worked as a preschool teacher for three years.
+In May 2021, Perla will finish a Single Subject Teaching Credential in Spanish with EL authorization.
+She plans to pursue a MA in Education.

 Salvador Cruz Matus s a first-generation student born in Oaxaca, Mexico who immigrated alongside his parents at the age of 3 months.
 After attending UCSB, Palomar, MiraCosta, and CSUSM he is now a first-year PhD student in the Plant and Microbial program at North Carolina State University.
 He conducts research as part of a plant metabolomics and engineering laboratory studying medicinal properties of plants.
 He continues to advocate for undocumented students and serves as a mentor to high school students pursuing higher education.